 Skin Cancer Screening

 According to the American Cancer Society most skin cancers are caused by too much exposure to ultraviolet (UV) rays.
 Some of this exposure may come from man-made sources, such as indoor tanning beds and sun lamps, but most of this exposure comes from the sun.
+When skin cancers are caught early, they’re generally not a major problem to your health.
+But when skin cancers are caught at later stages, they have a higher risk associated with them.

 Some people think about sun protection only when they spend a day at the lake, beach, or pool.
 But sun exposure adds up day after day, and it happens every time you are in the sun.